antonbabenko/pre-commit-terraform/README.md

     }
     ```

-3. `terraform_trivy` supports custom arguments, so you can pass supported `--format` (output), `--skip-dirs` (exclude directories) and other flags:
+3. `tofu_trivy` supports custom arguments, so you can pass supported `--format` (output), `--skip-dirs` (exclude directories) and other flags:

     ```yaml
-     - id: terraform_trivy
+     - id: tofu_trivy
        args:
          - >
            --args=--format json
            --skip-dirs="**/.terragrunt-cache"
     ```

-### terraform_validate
+### tofu_validate

-1. `terraform_validate` supports custom arguments so you can pass supported `-no-color` or `-json` flags:
+1. `tofu_validate` supports custom arguments so you can pass supported `-no-color` or `-json` flags:

     ```yaml
-     - id: terraform_validate
+     - id: tofu_validate
        args:
          - --args=-json
          - --args=-no-color
     ```

-2. `terraform_validate` also supports passing custom arguments to its `terraform init`:
+2. `tofu_validate` also supports passing custom arguments to its `tofu init`:

     ```yaml
-    - id: terraform_validate
+    - id: tofu_validate
       args:
         - --tf-init-args=-upgrade
         - --tf-init-args=-lockfile=readonly
     ```

-3. It may happen that Terraform working directory (`.terraform`) already exists but not in the best condition (eg, not initialized modules, wrong version of Terraform, etc.).
+3. It may happen that OpenTofu working directory (`.terraform`) already exists but not in the best condition (eg, not initialized modules, wrong version of OpenTofu, etc.).
 To solve this problem, you can delete broken `.terraform` directories in your repository:

     **Option 1**

     ```yaml
-    - id: terraform_validate
+    - id: tofu_validate
       args:
         - --hook-config=--retry-once-with-cleanup=true     # Boolean. true or false
     ```

     > **Note**: The flag requires additional dependency to be installed: `jq`.

-    > **Note**: Reinit can be very slow and require downloading data from remote Terraform registries, and not all of that downloaded data or meta-data is currently being cached by Terraform.
+    > **Note**: Reinit can be very slow and require downloading data from remote OpenTofu registries, and not all of that downloaded data or meta-data is currently being cached by OpenTofu.

     When `--retry-once-with-cleanup=true`, in each failed directory the cached modules and providers from the `.terraform` directory will be deleted, before retrying once more.
-To avoid unnecessary deletion of this directory, the cleanup and retry will only happen if Terraform produces any of the following error messages:
+To avoid unnecessary deletion of this directory, the cleanup and retry will only happen if OpenTofu produces any of the following error messages:

     * "Missing or corrupted provider plugins"
     * "Module source has changed"